openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Self-Issued OpenID Provider (Self-Issued OP)
   An OpenID Provider (OP) used by the End-users to prove control over a cryptographically verifiable identifier

-Self-Issued OP Request
+Self-Issued Request
   Request to a Self-Issued OP from an RP

-Self-Issued OP Response
+Self-Issued Response
   Response to an RP from a Self-Issued OP

 Self-Issued ID Token
   ID Token signed using the key material controlled by the End-User.
 It is issued by a Self-Issued OP.

 Cryptographically verifiable identifier
-  An identifier that is either based upon or resolves to cryptographic key material that can be used to verify a signature on the ID Token or the Self-Issued OP Request.
+  An identifier that is either based upon or resolves to cryptographic key material that can be used to verify a signature on the ID Token or the Self-Issued Request.

 Trust Framework
   A legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).